-Facts: The Member is asked by one of the parties to a matrimonial dispute to provide consulting advice (as a "shadow") to him/her in relation to another accounting expert's opinion.
-When asked, the Member is not expected to file a report giving the Member's opinion to the Court, but merely to assist the instructing party and their solicitor.
+(I) The Member is asked by one of the parties to a matrimonial dispute to provide consulting advice (as a "shadow") to him/her in relation to another accounting expert's opinion.
+When asked, the Member is not expected to file a report giving his/her opinion to the Court, but merely to assist the instructing party and their solicitor.

-Analysis: Consulting Expert - the Member is using the Member's accounting knowledge to provide assistance to one party to the dispute, but is not giving evidence (expert or lay) in the Proceedings.
-The Member has been chosen to assist because of the Member's specialised training, study or experience in accounting.
+Consulting Expert - the Member is using his/her accounting knowledge to provide assistance to one party to the dispute , but is not giving evidence (expert or lay) in the Proceedings.
+It is to be presumed that the Member has been chosen to assist because of the Member's accounting knowledge and experience.

-However, if at any stage during the process, it is decided that the Member either is or is likely to be asked to provide an affidavit to the Court in the matter, which may result in the Member having to give evidence, then the Member would become an Expert Witness from that time.
+But, if at any stage during the process, it is decided that the Member either is or is likely to be asked to provide an affidavit to the Court in the matter, which may result in the Member having to give evidence then it would become an Expert Witness service from that time.